sxs-collaboration/spectre/docs/DevGuide/OptionParsing.md

 ## General option format

-An option is defined by an "option struct".
+An option is defined by an "option tag", represented by a `struct`.
 At minimum, the struct must declare the type of the object to be parsed and provide a brief description of the meaning.
 The name of the option in the input file defaults to the name of the struct (excluding any template parameters and scope information), but can be overridden by providing a static `name()` function.
-Several other pieces of information, such as defaults and limits, may be provided if desired.
+Several other pieces of information, such as defaults, limits and grouping, may be provided if desired.
 This information is all included in the generated help output.

 Examples: